 FAQs

-Run For Love Ibiza will mark twelve years since we embarked on our original 1,000-mile journey from Odessa (Ukraine) to Dubrovnik (Croatia) to fight human trafficking and support the survivors.
-This journey genuinely changed our lives forever and we can guarantee that this challenge will be an unforgettable experience.
+This adventure marks the eighth edition of a Run for Love series that has raised over £2million to fight modern slavery.
+It will also mark 13 years since the original Run for Love, an 1,000-mile journey from Odessa (Ukraine) to Dubrovnik (Croatia) to open the first UK home for trafficked children.
+This journey genuinely changed our lives forever and we can guarantee that this challenge will too be an unforgettable experience.

 What’s included in my registration fee?